join-monster/join-monster/docs/data-model.md

-For an example usage, check the [example](https://github.com/stems/join-monster/tree/master/example) directory in the Join Monster repo for a reference.
-There is also some sample data provided for **SQLite3**.
+For an example usage, check this [example](https://github.com/stems/join-monster-demo) for a reference.
+There is also some sample data provided for **SQLite3** at `/data/demo-data.sl3`.

 ## Defining SQL Schema